3.9.1. Dynamic Attributes

 SYS_ATTR_VALUEtable.
 Each table record has a reference to some entity (

 An entity instance can have dynamic attributes of all categories related to the entity type.
 So if you create two categories of the Car entity mentioned above, you will be able to specify any dynamic attribute from both categories for a Car instance.
 If you want to be able to classify an entity instance as belonging to a single category (a car can be either truck or passenger), the entity must implement Categorized interface.
 In this case an entity instance will have the reference to a category, and dynamic attributes from this category only.

 Loading and saving of dynamic attribute values is handled by DataManager.
 The

 dynamicAttributes() method of the fluent API are used to indicate that dynamic attributes should be loaded for entity instances.
 By default, dynamic attributes are not loaded.
 At the same time,

 DataManager always saves dynamic attributes contained in entity instances passed to

 setValue() methods for any persistent entity inherited from

 + prefix should be passed to these methods, for example:

 In fact, the direct access to attribute values in the application code is rarely needed.
-Any dynamic attribute can be automatically displayed in any Table or FieldGroup component bound to a datasource containing the entity, for which the dynamic attribute was created.
-The attribute editor described below allows you to specify screens and components that should show the attribute.
+Any dynamic attribute can be automatically displayed in any Table or Form component bound to a data container with the entity for which the dynamic attribute was created.
+The attribute editor described in the next section allows you to specify screens and components that should show the attribute.